Blantyre Celtic F.C.: History

-Formed in 1914 as Blantyre United, the clun changed its name to Blantyre Celtic two years later.
+Formed in 1914 as Blantyre United, the club changed its name to Blantyre Celtic two years later.
 IIts local rival was Blantyre Victoria, known locally as the Vics.
 In many ways they were the poorer cousin, as they existed in a poorer area of the village and lacked the financial support that the Vics gained from having a large social club attached to their home ground.

 The club reached the semi-finals of the Scottish Junior Cup three times: (1923–24, 1937–38 and 1945–46) but lost on each occasion.
 The football side collapsed near the end of the 1992–93 season; the Celts could only muster 8 players for a Central League match at Johnstone Burgh in April, and rather than turning up, rang to withdraw from the fixture 20 minutes before kick-off, when the Burgh players were already on the pitch.
 As this was the third time in the season the Celts had withdrawn from a fixture, the Central League suspended the club, and at the end of the season, expunged the club's record (which stood at 7 points - all from draws - after 13 games), and turned down an application to re-join for the 1993–94 season.
 The Celtic social club continued; the football debt was not settled until the sale of the club's ground in 1998.

 In 2010, the club reformed as an amateur team in the Blantyre area.